nodejs/node/doc/api/crypto.md

 added: v6.3.0
 -->

+* {Object}

-* Returns: {Object} An object containing commonly used constants for crypto and security related operations.
+An object containing commonly used constants for crypto and security related operations.
 The specific constants currently defined are described in [Crypto constants][].

 ### `crypto.DEFAULT_ENCODING`